Trying to create a better range estimator. It's an evolution of my SOC Display project

 This seems to indicate that my range estimate is better than the standard GOM, and maybe a little better than the secondary range estimate that the Leaf provides.
 [If you press the button on the steering wheel blue up arrow inside a blue circle - the center console will show a map with two range estimates; the optimistic GOM number and a more conservative number.]
 Cars with the cheaper center console won't get this though :(

-Now I'm working on an option to display a range estimate graph that provides a dashed line of the range based on my best month, another dashed line indicating the range based on my worst month, and then the actual range as it changes with battery SoC during the current drive.
-My hope is that this will provide an intuitive indication of (a) the likely upper and lower range possibilities and more importantly (b) how my current drive is tracking compared to those bounds.
+Now I'm working on an option to display a range estimate graph that provides a visual projection of the range based on my best month, another line indicating the range based on my worst month, and then the actual range as it changes with battery SoC during the current drive.
+This provides an intuitive indication of (a) the likely upper and lower range possibilities and more importantly (b) how my current drive is tracking compared to those bounds.
 So if I'm driving 75 km from home to the Otaki fast charger I'll be able to gauge if I'm driving too hard or too easy.

 At this stage the graph looks like this: